webersonloureiro/webersonloureiro/README.md

 ### 🚀 About me

-I'm a creative problem solving guy with a very effective communication and team work skills.
+I'm a creative problem-solving guy with a very effective communication and teamwork skills.
+I'm a very hard working professional - and yes, I believe that hard working is greater than talent alone.

+I'm passionate about creating visually impressive and functional web applications, delivering great user experiences through clean code and innovative designs.
+Attention to detail is essential!

 I constantly challenge myself to try and learn new things.

-I have more than 4 years of experience in web development and more than 10 years working with tecnology and consulting.
+I have more than 5 years of experience in web development and over 10 years working with technology and consulting.
 I worked for tech and non-tech companies, startups, creative agencies and as a freelancer.
-I have an extensive knowledge in several fields, involving consulting, creativity and technology.
+I have an extensive knowledge in several fields, involving consulting, creativity, marketing, and technology.
 &nbsp;
 <div>
 <a href="https://github.com/webersonloureiro">